-Workers’ compensation programs protect employees who receive physical injuries during the course of their work.
-Worker’s compensation benefits are paid to a worker to compensate for losses caused by a work-related injury or illness.
-If someone has an injury on the job, they may not be able to work for a period of time and, therefore, can’t earn an income.
+Workers’ compensation programs protect employees who receive physical injuries on the job.
+Workers’ compensation benefits compensate workers for losses caused by work-related injuries or illnesses.
+If someone is injured on the job, they may not be able to work for some time and, therefore, can’t earn an income.

-The worker’s compensation benefit seeks to provide the injured person with an income during the time when they are unable to work or can only work at a reduced rate or capacity.
-Workers’ compensation is generally a “no-fault” system in which the injured workers receive medical care and financial or monetary compensation benefits regardless of who is responsible for the job-related accident.
+The workers’ compensation benefit seeks to provide the injured person with an income when they cannot work or can only work at a reduced rate or capacity.
+Workers’ compensation is generally a “no-fault” system in which injured workers receive medical care and financial benefits regardless of who is responsible for the job-related accident.

 Additionally, the program provides death benefits to the survivors of a worker who died due to injuries on the job.

 Fraudulent insurance claims cost the industry billions of dollars each year.
-To reduce the number of losses that occur due to fraud, insurance companies thoroughly investigate all claims.
+To reduce fraud-related losses, thoroughly investigate all claims.
 In some cases, they use in-house investigators who are a part of their existing staff.
 In others, they outsource the job to a local private investigator.

 Surveillance

-Private investigators may be hired to obtain proof of fraudulent worker’s compensation claims by surveilling the individual.
-In this capacity, private investigators may be referred to as worker’s compensation investigators.
-Types of information collected during surveillance can include videotaping and taking photographs of the subject’s actions and behavior.
+Private investigators may be hired to obtain proof of fraudulent workers’ compensation claims by surveilling the individual.
+In this capacity, private investigators may be referred to as workers’ compensation investigators.
+Types of information collected during surveillance can include videotaping and photographing the subject’s actions and behavior.

 The goal is usually to catch someone doing something inconsistent with their injury.
-Examples include capturing a picture of someone bowling when they supposedly sustained a back injury on the job.
+Examples include capturing a picture of someone bowling after allegedly sustaining a back injury on the job.
 Or, catching someone running when they supposedly injured their ankle at work.

 Subject and Witness Interviews

-In addition to catching the person in the act, there are other methods that an investigator might use to determine if someone is filing a fraudulent claim.
+In addition to catching the person in the act, an investigator might use other methods to determine whether someone is filing a fraudulent claim.
 Interviews with the claimant may reveal that the injury occurred without any witnesses.
-While this alone doesn’t prove a false claim, it can serve as a piece of the overall puzzle.
+While this alone doesn’t prove a false claim, it can be a key piece of the puzzle.

-In addition, the interview may reveal additional information, such as when and where the accident or injury occurred.
-In some cases, investigators determine that the actual injury occurred while the individual was not at work.
+Additionally, the interview may reveal further information, such as the date and location of the accident or injury.
+In some cases, investigators determine that the injury occurred while the individual was not at work.
+Learn more about how detectives interview witnesses.

-Worker’s compensation investigators may run a background check related to the case.
-A background check may reveal evidence of financial difficulty or a history of filing insurance claims.
-As part of the search process, an investigator may speak to previous employers, insurance companies, and others.
+Workers’ compensation investigators may run a background check related to the case.
+Such a check may reveal financial difficulties or a history of filing insurance claims.
+An investigator may speak to previous employers, insurance companies, and others as part of the search process.
+Learn more about background checks.

 Hire a Private Investigator to Help With Your Case

-To locate a private investigator in your area that specializes in providing surveillance services for workers’ compensation investigation cases, please visit our Private Investigation Directory.
+To locate a private investigator in your area specializing in providing surveillance services for workers’ compensation investigation cases, please visit our Private Investigation Directory.

 Questions and Comments